Welcome to the Department of Industrial Relations

 Caffeine, Carbonated Sodas, Sports Drinks and Other Beverages - Sodas and drinks containing caffeine and sugar may increase dehydration.
 Therefore it is important to encourage employees to choose water over these types of drinks.
 Also, if employees choose these other drinks they may drink less water.

-Note: The cautious use of sports drinks may be appropriate in the treatment of certain heat illnesses (e.g., heat cramps).
+Note: The cautious use of sports drinks may be appropriate in the treatment of certain heat illnesses (e.g., heat cramps) but employees need to consult with their health care provider first.

 Medications and Drugs - Certain "over-the-counter" medicines, prescription medicines, and other drugs may increase the risk for heat illness and other serious medical conditions.
 These substances may alter the body’s ability to deal with heat and reduce the individual’s awareness of the symptoms of heat illness.
 Because of this it is important: